Want to hide some private files and folders on your Mac? Find out How to Hide Files on Mac.

-I store a lot of personal information and files on my mac as it is safe and always with me.
+I store a lot of personal information and files on my MacBook Air as it is safe and always with me.
 But when it goes into the hands of others, I start sweating bullets, that someone might see them or accidentally mess with them.

 A solution for this is to hide your personal or important files and folders.
 You can hide files/folders in plain sight or behind secure virtual vaults and secondary accounts.